OldBoysofMelb/pictionary/README.md

 ## To do:

-- Ability to join rooms.
+- Ability to join rooms
-- Users.
+- Users
-- Ability to assign turns.
+- Ability to assign turns
     - What happens if a player disconnects mid-game?
     - What happens if a player enters mid-game?
     - What determines turn order?
-- Scoring/guessing.
+- Scoring/guessing

 ## Stretch:

-- Better UI for colours/size.
+- Better UI for colours/size
-- Non-shit CSS.
+- Non-shit CSS